tsunami416604/azure-docs.hu-hu/articles/defender-for-iot/how-to-deploy-edge.md

 ## <a name="deploy-security-module"></a>Biztonsági modul telepítése

-A következő lépésekkel telepítheti a Defender for IoT biztonsági modulját IoT Edge.
+A következő lépésekkel telepítheti a Defendert a IoT biztonsági moduljának IoT Edge.

 ### <a name="prerequisites"></a>Előfeltételek